TsubasaFujii/todo-list/README.md

 To do list is a classic task listing application.
 You can add and remove tasks.<br>
 It's built in **React** and styled by **CSS modules**.

-This was my very first react application that I built.
+This is my very first react application.

 ![To-do list](./image/todolist.gif)